Updated July 29, 2020

 - meet operating expenses on commercial properties

 Please read our blog post for full details about this program: https://seniuk.com/covid-19-canada-emergency-commercial-rent-assistance-cecra-for-small-businesses/

 Canada Emergency Wage Subsidy (CEWS) – 75% Wage Subsidy

-This program would provide a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020.
-There is no cap on this subsidy.
+This program would provide a 75% wage subsidy to eligible employers for up to 12 weeks, from March 15,

 - Funding will be in the form of